-Taking nutritional Soybean supplements can benefit Juvenile Myelomonocytic Leukemia patients on Trametinib cancer treatment.
-But avoid Soybean supplements if on Dexamethasone treatment for Multiple Myeloma (Relapsed Refractory).
-Similarly, taking nutritional supplement Soybean can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene SDHAF2.
-But avoid taking nutritional supplement Soybean when at genetic risk of cancer due to mutation of gene MRE11.
+Taking Soy Bean extracts or nutritional supplements may benefit Primary High-Grade Neuroepithelial Tumor patients on Radiation treatment over Boneset nutritional supplements.
+But Soy Bean supplements or Soy Bean extracts offer less benefit if on Radiation treatment for Primary Extramammary Paget Disease compared to Rutin.
+Similarly, taking nutritional supplements Soy Bean may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene GNA11 over Allspice.
+But avoid nutritional supplements Soy Bean when at genetic risk of cancer due to mutation of gene FLT3.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Multiple Myeloma (Relapsed Refractory) or Juvenile Myelomonocytic Leukemia, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Soybean.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary High-Grade Neuroepithelial Tumor or Primary Extramammary Paget Disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Soy Bean.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Soybean?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MRE11 the same as due to mutation of gene SDHAF2?
-Are the implications of Multiple Myeloma (Relapsed Refractory) same as Juvenile Myelomonocytic Leukemia?
-Is it one and the same if you are on treatment with Dexamethasone or on Trametinib?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Soy Bean extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene GNA11 the same as due to mutation of gene FLT3?
+Are the implications of Primary High-Grade Neuroepithelial Tumor the same as Primary Extramammary Paget Disease?
+Is it one and the same if you are on treatment with Radiation or Radiation?

 Soybean, also known as Soya bean, is a high protein plant which belongs to the legume/pea family and is native to East Asia.
 However, it is now widely used all over the the world.
 Soy milk, Tofu, Soy sauce, and Soybean oil are some examples of soy products.
 Taking soybean may help improve bone health.
 However, its use can lead to side effects in some people which include: